Early Career Projects

 Based on the multi-facetted association of hyperactivated MAPK signalling with an immune evasive tumour state, we now aim to characterize the influence of the individual RSK family members on melanoma cell differentiation and immunogenicity, and thus to identify potential therapeutic targets to boost anti-cancer immunity and to improve immunotherapy responsiveness of melanoma patients.

-Dr. Dimitrios Papadopoulos
+Prof. Dr Dimitrios Papadopoulos

 Impact of DNA damage signaling and elongation perturbation on MYC-driven transcription